 In addition to giving you a variety of blog name ideas, many name generators also let you know if the name you like has an available domain right now.

-Here are three of the top name generators you can use today:
+Here are four of the top domain name generators you can use today:

 Name Mesh is free and one of the more popular name generators because it’s so easy to use and gives you categories for name choices.